keerthikarunakaram/GIT_Commands/README.md

 <img width="433" alt="image" src="https://user-images.githubusercontent.com/36369266/193397810-3c448f6b-d163-4288-a279-59687f4a55f8.png">

-4. git add : The git add command adds a change in the working directory to the staging area.
+4. Git add : The git add command adds a change in the working directory to the staging area.
 It tells Git that you want to include updates to a particular file in the next commit.

 Syntax: